CrisisNLP/lrec16_tools/README.md

 **Please cite the following article, if you use any of the following resoruces.**

-Muhammad Imran, Prasenjit Mitra, Carlos Castillo: **Twitter as a Lifeline: Human-annotated Twitter Corpora for NLP of Crisis-related Messages.** Accepted for publication at the 10th Language Resources and Evaluation Conference (LREC), 2016, Slovenia.
+Muhammad Imran, Prasenjit Mitra, Carlos Castillo: **Twitter as a Lifeline: Human-annotated Twitter Corpora for NLP of Crisis-related Messages.** _In Proceedings of the 10th Language Resources and Evaluation Conference (LREC)_, 2016, Slovenia.

 # Crisis-related datasets details:
 | Crisis Type      | Crisis Name                      | Country            | Language | Number of Tweets | Year